mhpi/dHBV2.0/README.md

 ## Model Development and Training:

 δHBV 2.0UH is built on the generic differentiable modeling framework [δMG](https://github.com/mhpi/generic_deltaModel), a successor package to [HydroDL](https://github.com/mhpi/hydroDL) serving as a model testbed intended to accelerate deployment in operational environments.
-Therefore, while this package includes HBV, utility code and neural networks are imported from δMG.
-Note that training codes for this model will be released in δMG at a later time, but we offer an [example script](https://github.com/mhpi/generic_deltaModel/blob/master/example/hydrology/example_dhbv_2_0.ipynb) demonstrating forward inference on δMG's development backend.
+Therefore, while this package includes the physical HBV model, utility code and neural networks are imported from δMG.
+Note that training codes will be released in δMG at a later time, but we offer an [example script](https://github.com/mhpi/generic_deltaModel/blob/master/example/hydrology/example_dhbv_2_0.ipynb) demonstrating forward inference on δMG's development backend.

-We also provide model training/validation/inference [examples](https://github.com/mhpi/generic_deltaModel/tree/master/example/hydrology) for predecessor models δHBV 1.0 and δHBV 1.1p, which give more detail on differentiable model construction for parameter learning in practice.
+We also provide model training/validation/inference [examples](https://github.com/mhpi/generic_deltaModel/tree/master/example/hydrology) for precursor models δHBV 1.0 and δHBV 1.1p, which give more detail on differentiable model construction in practice.

 <br>